Midland International Air and Space Port

 Midland International Air and Space Port (IATA: MAF, ICAO: KMAF, FAA LID: MAF) (formerly Midland International Airport) is in the city limits of Midland, Texas, United States, about midway between Downtown Midland and Downtown Odessa, owned and operated by the City of Midland.
 In September 2014, it was licensed by the Federal Aviation Administration to serve commercial spaceflight.

 Overview

-The airport has three airlines, two serving hubs with regional jets and one flying mainline jets.
+The airport has five airlines, three serving hubs with regional jets and one flying mainline jets.
 Southwest Airlines is the largest carrier at the airport.
 In 2012, 497,193 passengers were enplaned.

 History

 Origins

 The airport started as Sloan Field, a small airport started in 1927 by Samuel Addison Sloan.
 Sloan leased 220 acres of flat grassland from Clarence Scharbauer, a rancher.
 Sam Sloan died in a plane crash in 1929, and his brother, William Harvey Sloan, continued the operation.
 In 1939, Harvey Sloan sold the field to the City of Midland for $14,500.

 As war clouds gathered over Europe in the late 1930s, Midland businessmen could foresee the possibility of a military base in West Texas and in 1940 they started promoting the airfield for use as a training base to the military establishment in Washington.
 The airfield was upgraded by the Works Progress Administration with runway and taxiway improvements and lighting.
 Brigadier General G.C.
 Brant, Commander of the Gulf Coast Air Corps Training Center at Randolph Field, visited and reported that the situation at Midland was favorable.
 On June 13, 1941, it was announced that Midland would become a training base, Midland Army Air Field.